ArturWincenciak/ReSharper_CleanupCode/README.md

 At times, you may want to disable automatic clean up code and continue with the execution of your CI/CD pipeline, for instance, when you need to debug subsequent steps without performing clean up.

-## Interrupt pipeline vs Clean up code
+## Interrupt the pipeline vs Clean up code

 Note that if you set the action to automatically clean up code (which can be very helpful), you risk encountering the need to resolve conflicts later if you forget to pull the automatically-committed changes.